Our research is editorially independent but we may earn a commission for purchases made through our links.

 Far from the tourist path, Amelia Island and nearby Fernandina Beach offer a quiet landscape of quaint bed and breakfast accommodations and picturesque streets that highlight its small-town charm.
 An excellent choice for a winter getaway, the guided horseback tours along the golden-hued sands offer a unique way to experience the coastline.
 Spend your days fishing, boating and soaking up the stunning scenery, or hunt for seashells and sharks teeth along the white-sand beaches.

-A city made famous for its picturesque inlet, Jupiter is an alluring winter destination where you’ll find plenty of natural landscapes to explore.
+A city made famous for its picturesque inlet, Jupiter is an alluring winter destination where you’ll find plenty of things to do and natural landscapes to explore.
 Juno Beach offers a beautiful shoreline, and your four-legged friends can even get in on the fun at Juno Beach Park.
 Take a photo of the unique limestone shelf at Blowing Rocks Preserve, paddle through John D. MacArthur Beach State Park or head to Hobe Sound National Wildlife Refuge to go shelling along its shore.

 There are no high rises or chain stores on St. George Island, a barrier island filled with landscapes featuring sea oats and sand dunes that stretch for 28 miles along the shore.
 Soak up the Old Florida ambiance at this slow-paced gem, where cycling, fishing and kayaking are popular outdoor adventures that you can enjoy in winter.
 Take a sunset cruise to enjoy the beautiful landscapes from a distance, or relax on the soft sugary sands and spot dolphins frolicking in the water.